Robust Quantitative Comparative Statics for a Multimarket Paradox: Effect of Price Shocks on Aggregates

 The first term in the above definition of $S(q)$ measures the value that the buyers in the market have of the goods while the second term simply sums up total production cost.
-Social surplus has been considered before, among others, by Anderson and Renault \cite{AndersonR03} and Ushio \cite{Ushio85}.
+Social welfare has been considered before, among others, by \citet{AndersonR03}, \citet{Ushio85} and \citet{TsitsiklisX13}.
 For a given game $G$, we want to bound the ratio $\gamma^S(G,\delta)=\frac{S^\delta(y)}{S(x)}$.